Black Maternal Health

 "I’m doing everything alone.
 It’s exhausting." — Focus Group Participant

-Black mothers face higher pregnancy-related risks and often lack support that reflects their lived experiences.
-To design better support, we first mapped where stress, isolation, and unmet needs show up across the perinatal journey.
+Black mothers face higher pregnancy-related risks and often lack support that reflects their lived realities.
+To understand where support breaks down, I mapped stress, isolation, and unmet needs across the perinatal journey.

 Project image